ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.VideoModel.md

 public var averageWatchTime: Swift.Int64?
 ```

-The average watch time of the video in seconds
+The average watch time of the video in seconds.

 - Remark: Generated from `#/components/schemas/VideoModel/averageWatchTime`.